 Medium-term planning is the most important of the three types.
 It defines, in some detail, what will be taught and when.
-It also describes how language skills, source work and activities that support are to be incorporated into the course.
-Medium-term plans are often called schemes of work and can be shared at the whole school level.
+It also describes how language skills, practical work and other activities are to be incorporated into the course.
+Medium-term plans are often called 'Schemes of Work' and can be shared at the whole school level to inform other Pakistan Studies teachers of your plans.